 There are hundreds of events for Memorial May around the country and you can join in with any of them.
 If you're looking for TST:

-TST will be hosting the first ever official Carry The Load rally at Pearl Harbor in Hawaii.
+TST will be hosting the Carry The Load rally at Pearl Harbor in Hawaii on the Saturday before Memorial Day.
 This event is only open to military families with DoD Base Access at Joint Base Pearl Harbor-Hickam.
 It is free and we will walk the perimeter of Ford Island along their new Historical Trail.